stabilitydao/stability-contracts/InitialAuditReport.md

 This is an audit of commit ```e0cbc0a54452c208707914ece2d51c9def1026ce``` of the [stabilitydao/stability-platform-contracts](https://github.com/stabilitydao/stability-platform-contracts) repository.

-The scope included the files inside the `/src` directory, excluding those inside the `/src/integrations` directory.
+The scope included the files inside the `/src` directory, excluding those inside the `/src/integrations` and `/src/test` directories.

 In summary, the files in scope are: